How to Stop Rain From Coming Through Window Screen

 Add Storm Windows:

 Storm windows offer added protection for drafty old homes and outbuildings.
-They help keep the wind and rain out, so you won’t have to worry about moisture buildup inside your home or building.
+They help keep the wind and rain out, which means you won’t have to worry about moisture buildup inside your home or building.

-Suppose you replace all of your windows with new single pane energy-efficient models.
-In that case, this will be an expense that will pay for itself in a few years by not having to repair rotting sills or build up mildew in humid environments.
+If you are replacing all of your windows with new single-pane energy-efficient models, this is going to be an expense that will pay for itself in a few years if you do not have to repair rotting sills or build up mildew in humid environments.

-Some brands install quickly over your existing window frames, while others require removing the original windows, so ensure you get it right before ordering!
+Some brands actually install quickly over your existing window frames, while others require removing the original windows, so make sure you get it right before ordering!
 If you are renting, check with your landlord first, as many states now have laws prohibiting renters from altering their rental property without permission from the owner/landlord.

 Hang Rain Curtains:

 If you have an existing porch that has no protection at all, consider hanging rain curtains.
-You must purchase the curtains from a home improvement store or online.
+You will need to purchase the curtains from a home improvement store or online.
 The curtain will hook over the edge of your door opening to keep water out and then easily roll back when you want to use your porch in nice weather again.

 They are fast and easy and come in sizes that fit most standard-size door openings from 32″ up to 48″.